 The FASD Movement

-Our mission it to create a grassroots movement of parents, caregivers and experts from across the nation to build awareness of Fetal Alcohol Spectrum Disorders (FASDs), preventable, highly prevalent, and lifelong disabilities caused by prenatal alcohol exposure.
+Our mission it to create a grassroots movement of parents, caregivers and experts from across the nation to build awareness of Fetal Alcohol Spectrum Disorders (FASDs), which are preventable, highly prevalent, and lifelong disabilities caused by prenatal alcohol exposure.
 Key to our mission is to unite fledgling organizations throughout the US that focus on supporting individuals with FASD to build a united coalition that provides educational training for all systems of care that intersect with this population across the lifespan.
 These includes doctors, therapists, teachers, social workers, addiction treatment counselors, law enforcement and other representatives of our criminal justice system.
-In educating these sectors of society, individuals with FASD, 85% of whom are unable to live successfully as adults and their families, will be better understood, receive appropriate support services and become productive members of our society.
+In educating these sectors of society, individuals with FASD, 85% of whom are unable to live successfully as adults, and their families, will be better understood, receive appropriate support services and become productive members of our society.

 We aim to create a collaborative grass-roots movement with consolidated messaging that validates the existence and needs of this misunderstood and ignored population.

 We are working with these organizations to accomplish comprehensive networking through coalition building with the goal of sector-specific FASD educational training modules being introduced across the nation.

 With a solid societal understanding of the impact of prenatal alcohol exposure will come changes in legislation to support the needs of individuals with FASD based on better diagnostics, appropriate educational, therapeutic and pharmaceutical supports, more understanding of the role of organic brain damage as a factor in crime and an overall solid understanding of the danger of prenatal alcohol exposure.